 One way that you can be sure that a product is free of these ingredients is for the product to state it is non-GMO.
 For more GMO information, you can download a Non-GMO Shopping Guide from the Institute for Responsible Technology.
 Labels that state “all organic” have little meaning without the official USDA Organic seal, ensuring the product is at least 95% organic.
 Processed foods can be labeled organic if only 80% of the ingredients are organic.
 The official seal is your best assurance of quality, however keep in mind that it has been compromised over the past several years.
 And organic junk food is still junk food.

 Eating healthy really comes down to a change in your mindset – choosing to eat “real” food.
 The bottom line is the least processed, the more natural a food is, the better it is for you!
-I purchase fresh veggies, fruits and meats and prepare meals for my family from scratch.
-I prefer to purchase as much as I can from local farms and sources that do NOT use GMO seeds (preferably heirloom seeds) and pesticides; we consume grass-fed meats and dairy products that are free from hormones and antibiotics.
-I also try to purchase certified organic foods as much as I can afford to and from grocery stores and co-ops that I trust.
+Do your best to purchase fresh veggies, fruits and meats and prepare meals from scratch.
+Purchase from local farms and sources that do NOT use GMO seeds (preferably heirloom seeds) and pesticides.
+Consume grass-fed meats and raw dairy products that are free from hormones and antibiotics.
+Eat certified organic foods as much as you can afford to and from grocery stores and co-ops that you trust.

-I am careful to read EVERY label listed on EVERY food before I make my purchase!
-My preference is glass containers vs. cans or plastic.
+Be diligent to read EVERY label listed on EVERY food before you make a purchase!
+Choose glass containers whenever possible over cans or plastic.

 Ingredients and Additives to Avoid and Why